 The Bank's activities involve the assumption and transfer of certain risks, including market risk, credit risk, operational risk, cross-border risk, model risk, liquidity and funding risks, and business risk.
-These risks are managed through sub-committees of the Board of NEHS, which include:
+These risks are managed through the Bank's Executive Governance and through sub-committees of the Board of NEHS, which include:

-- the Board Risk Committee ("BRC"), which has oversight over the NEHS Group's risk profile, financial risk appetite, future risk strategy and maintenance of an appropriate risk control framework. - cross-border risk committees in relation to non-Europe, Middle East and Africa ("non-EMEA") business booked into the Bank.
+- the Board Risk Committee ("BRC"), which has oversight over the NEHS Group's risk profile, financial risk appetite, future risk strategy and maintenance of an appropriate risk control framework. - Cross-Border Risk Committees in relation to non-Europe, Middle East and Africa ("non-EMEA") business booked into the Bank